Volume-Consistent Kneading-Based Deformation Manufacturing for Material-Efficient Shaping

-This procedure is repeated for all slicing planes as in Fig~.\ref{sup:Single layer point cloud sampling}, \(d_1=d_2=d_3=......=d_{40}\)(in Figure sampling numbers is 40, use A and D because the cross-sections B, C, and E are all circular), generating a series of evenly spaced, ordered contour layers, which serve as the basis for geometric analysis, surface reconstruction, or toolpath generation in manufacturing processes.
+This procedure is repeated for all slicing planes as in Fig~.\ref{Single layer point cloud sampling}, \(d_1=d_2=d_3=......=d_{40}\)(in Figure sampling numbers is 40, use A and D because the cross-sections B, C, and E are all circular), generating a series of evenly spaced, ordered contour layers, which serve as the basis for geometric analysis, surface reconstruction, or toolpath generation in manufacturing processes.

-\subsubsection{Determination of Whether a Geometry is an Enveloping Type}
+\subsection{Determination of Whether a Geometry is an Enveloping Type}

 According to whether the geometry is of the enveloping type, different kneading methods are applied to geometries such as the cylinder, quadrangular prism, helical truncated octagonal frustum, Slim waist, and concave cylinder.
 The geometric body is considered an enveloping shape when it simultaneously satisfies the following three criteria: continuity of average radius gradient as Equ.\ref{Continuity of average radius gradient}, monotonicity of cross-sectional area as Equ.\ref{Monotonicity of cross-sectional area}, and regularity of torsion angle as Equ.\ref{Regularity of torsion angle}.
 While geometry satisfy \(\frac{d\bar{r}}{dz}\), \(\frac{dA}{dz}\) and \( f(z)\) is continuous, the geometry is considered an enveloping geometry.